CISF firing: Experts for regular monitoring of armed personnel’s mental health condition | Law-Order

 - India

-Incidents of armed personnel either shooting at others or killing themselves with their service weapons are results of extreme stress due to the tedious nature of their jobs and they need to be handled carefully and feel experts on mental health.
+Incidents of armed personnel either shooting at others or killing themselves with their service weapons are results of extreme stress due to the tedious nature of their jobs and they need to be handled carefully, feel experts on mental health.

 They are also of the opinion that the authorities should evaluate the mental health condition of the members of the forces regularly, not occasionally.